Last Updated on March 8, 2026 by Craig Allen Keefner

 See the Hardware Live

 If you are evaluating self-service hardware for your facility, we will be analyzing these Edge AI deployments and the hardware that powers them at HIMSS 2026 in Las Vegas (March 9-12).
-Stop by Booth #3461 to discuss the physical architecture, NPU integration, and hardware lifecycles required for secure patient check-in.
+For healthcare leaders evaluating compliant AI infrastructure, we’re discussing deployment frameworks during HIMSS 2026 in Las Vegas.
+The physical architecture, NPU integration, and hardware lifecycles required for secure patient check-in.

 About the Author: Craig Keefner has over 40 years of experience in self-service technology, including major infrastructure deployments for enterprise networks.
 As the chief editor for Kiosk Industry and PatientKiosk.io, this guide is maintained independently by TIG – The Industry Group to provide fact-based, transparent hardware analysis.